Ginnifer Goodwin

 Ginnifer Goodwin (born Jennifer Michelle Goodwin; May 22, 1978) is an American actress.
-She starred as Margene Heffman in the HBO drama series Big Love (2006–2011), Snow White / Mary Margaret Blanchard in the ABC fantasy series Once Upon a Time (2011–2018), Judy Hopps in Zootopia (2016), and Beth Ann Stanton in Why Women Kill (2019).
+She starred as Margene Heffman in the HBO drama series Big Love (2006–2011), Snow White / Mary Margaret Blanchard in the ABC fantasy series Once Upon a Time (2011–2018) and Beth Ann Stanton in Why Women Kill (2019).

-Goodwin appeared in films, including the drama Mona Lisa Smile (2003), the musical biopic Walk the Line (2005), the romantic comedy He's Just Not That Into You (2009), the family comedy Ramona and Beezus (2010), the romantic comedy Something Borrowed (2011), and the biopic Killing Kennedy (2013).
-She also voiced the lead role of Fawn in the Disney animated fantasy film Tinker Bell and the Legend of the NeverBeast (2014).
+Goodwin appeared in films, including the drama Mona Lisa Smile (2003), the musical biopic Walk the Line (2005), the romantic comedy He's Just Not That into You (2009), the family comedy Ramona and Beezus (2010), the romantic comedy Something Borrowed (2011), and the biopic Killing Kennedy (2013).
+She also voiced lead roles such as Fawn in the Disney animated fantasy film Tinker Bell and the Legend of the NeverBeast (2014) and Judy Hopps in the Zootopia franchise (2016–present).

 Early life and education

 Goodwin was born in Memphis, Tennessee.
 Her mother, Linda (née Kantor) Goodwin, is a former teacher who also worked for FedEx.
 Her father, Tim Goodwin, formerly owned and operated a recording studio.
 Goodwin changed the spelling of her name from "Jennifer" to "Ginnifer" to make it distinct and to reflect how it is pronounced in her Southern regional dialect.
 Her younger sister, Melissa Goodwin, is a stop-motion animator on shows such as Robot Chicken.

 Goodwin's mother is Jewish.
 Goodwin was raised attending both the First Unitarian Church and Temple Israel.
 As a child, she attended the Henry S. Jacobs Camp, a summer camp for Reform Jewish children in Utica, Mississippi.
 She was baptized as a child and also studied to have a bat mitzvah service, in the Jewish custom of recognizing her coming of age.

 In her youth, Goodwin was affiliated with the North American Federation of Temple Youth.
 She was active in BBYO at the Jewish Community Center in Memphis.
 She attended the private St. Mary's Episcopal School in Memphis, Tennessee.
 She graduated from Lausanne Collegiate School in 1996.

 She attended Hanover College (majoring in theater) for one year before transferring and completing her Bachelor of Fine Arts from Boston University.
 While a student at BU, she performed in numerous student short films, as well as several college and local stage productions.
 Goodwin was given the "Excellence in Acting: Professional Promise Award" by the Bette Davis Foundation, and graduated with honors.
-After her time at Boston University, she lived for a time in England and studied at Stratford on Avon's Shakespeare Institute, in conjunction with the Royal Shakespeare Company.
+After her time at Boston University, she lived for a time in England and studied at Stratford on Avon's Shakespeare Institute in conjunction with the Royal Shakespeare Company.
 The following year, she earned an Acting Shakespeare Certificate from London's Royal Academy of Dramatic Art.